War of the Mantuan Succession: Peace and its aftermath

 The need to transfer Imperial troops from Italy to face the Swedish threat forced Ferdinand to sign the Treaty of Cherasco with France on 19 June 1631, which confirmed Nevers as Duke of Mantua and Montferrat, in return for minor concessions to Savoy.
-Although both sides agreed to withdraw their armies, Nevers and Victor Amadeus allowed French garrisons to remain in Casale and Pinerolo, which meant despite the expenditure of 10 million Escudos and thousands of men, Spain gained nothing from the conflict.
+Although both sides agreed to withdraw their armies, Nevers and Victor Amadeus allowed French garrisons to remain in Casale and Pinerolo, which meant despite the expenditure of 10 million escudos and thousands of men, Spain gained nothing from the conflict and was one of a series of humiliations and defeats for Spain in this period.
 The war proved a major foreign policy success for Richelieu by strengthening the French position in Northern Italy, disrupting the Spanish Road and permanently souring relationships between Spain and Austria.
-Of even greater long term significance was the split it created between the Habsburgs and the Papacy, making it acceptable for France to employ Protestant allies against fellow Catholics.
+Of even greater long term significance was the split it created between the Habsburgs and the papacy, making it acceptable for France to employ Protestant allies against fellow Catholics.
+The war ultimately ended favourably for France, beginning with the Treaty of Cherasco a new period in Italian history, where French influence gradually supplanted that of Spain in Italy, though Spain did not lose any territorial possessions.